 The use of the Rose d’Or® logos (hereafter the “Logos”) is subject to the prior express authorisation in writing by the Organiser.

-Only Nominees are authorised to use the Logos in their advertising and publicity materials for promotional purposes in relation to their Entry(ies), without limitation in time.
+Only Nominees and shortlisted entrants are authorised to use the Logos in their advertising and publicity materials for promotional purposes in relation to their Entry(ies), without limitation in time.
 When doing so, they shall indicate the year during which their Entry was selected and they shall indicate the Category and whether they were Nominees and/or Winner.